lucasfloriani/my-second-brain/packages/obsidian/TotalTypescript - Know when to use generics.md

-# TotalTypescript - Know when to use generics
 [TotalTypescript - Know when to use generics](https://www.totaltypescript.com/tips/know-when-to-use-generics)

 Generics are good when you have cases where depending on the input you provide, the return will be different too